daytonamelia/RNAmapper/README.md

 Once the script is complete, output files will be present in either the specified output directory.
 These files include a marker file and a stats file for each mutant chromosome.

+#### RNAGenomeGraphe.R

-You can use these files to visualize linked regions in a genome with RNAGenomeGraphe.R and visualize linked regions in a chromosome with RNAChromosomeGraphe.R.
+You can use this Rscript to visualize linked regions in a genome.

 `Rscript RNAMGenomeGrapher.R MARKER_DIRECTORY OUTPUT_PREFIX PLOT_DIRECTORY`